How to measure Sticks, Swords, Knives and Spears in the Pekiti-Tirsia System.

 For info on upcoming Pekiti-Tirsia International camps, seminars, local and on-line classes visit: https://pekiti.com/pages/upcoming-seminars

-There are two posters available with the measurement chart at the top of this page.
-Visit this page on the PTI store for more details: https://pekiti.com/collections/all/membership?sort_by=created-descending#MainContent
+There are two new posters available with the measurement chart shown at the top of this post.
+Visit this page on the PTI store for more details: https://pekiti.com/collections/posters-flags-stickers?page=2

 If you would like to get these weapon designs on a hooded sweatshirt, you will find some for sale on this page of the PTI store: https://pekiti.com/collections/all/clothing?sort_by=created-descending#MainContent